Autism Success in Tech

 All levels of experience are welcome, including complete beginners.

 There is a large tech scene in the Bay Area, and it’s the field that I’m familiar with.
 Some tech companies, like SAP and Microsoft, have programs to actively seek out employees with autism/Asperger’s, and that’s the niche that this group focuses on.
-According to one source, “the unemployment rate for people with Asperger’s is as high as 85 percent”, so maybe this group can target that problem.
-If we are successful with this group that targets the tech industry, maybe other similar groups could be formed to support people who are interested in other fields.
+According to one source, “the unemployment rate for people with Asperger’s is as high as 85 percent“, and we intend to target that problem.
+If we are successful with this group that targets the tech industry, we hope that other similar groups could be formed to support people who are interested in other fields.

 There also may be some connection between technical fields and autism:

 A survey of more than 450,000 people in the UK has shown there is a significant correlation between a higher score on the Autism Quotient and being a scientist or engineer.
 AQ scores are also higher for men than for women.
 “On average, the male AQ score was 21.6, compared to a female score of 19.0.
 People work in a STEM-related job had an average AQ score of 21.9 compared to a score of 18.9 for individuals working in non-STEM jobs.
 This suggests autistic traits are linked to both sex and to having a ‘systems-thinking’ mind.”
 A professor involved with the work said, “These may shed light on why we find males in the population on average have slightly more autistic traits than females do, and why fathers and grandfathers of children with autism are over-represented in STEM fields.” [source]

 I’m not technical, but I’m a tech entrepreneur with autism/Asperger’s – can I still join?

 Are there good resources for learning how to program?

 In the San Francisco Bay Area, you can join Code Self Study.
 See also the resources page and the learn how to code page.

 I am the parent of a child with autism/Asperger’s – can I join?